🍽️ Fish Guide

 Is the salt the problem with anchovies? +

-No. While salt is used for curing, the issue is the biochemical transformation of the fish protein into histamine that happens during the months of aging.
+Not directly.
+While salt is used in the curing process, the main concern is the biochemical transformation of fish protein into histamine that occurs during the months of aging.

-Can I wash the salt off to make anchovies safe? +
+Can I wash the salt off to make anchovies safer? +

-No. Histamine is deeply embedded in the flesh of the fish.
-Rinsing or soaking the anchovies will not reduce the histamine content.
+No. Histamine is embedded in the flesh of the fish itself.
+Rinsing or soaking will not meaningfully reduce the histamine content.

-Why do I get a headache immediately after eating anchovies? +
+Why do I get a headache after eating anchovies? +

 Are sardines a safe alternative to anchovies? +